-The casters on the B248 are very basic but they function well.
-I found that they rolled smoothly most of the time.
+The casters on the B248 are very basic.
+I found that they rolled most of the time.
 Having wheels makes a huge difference in giving you mobility around your desk and office.
 They allow you to easily get to areas that are normally out of your reach.
 They also make typing more comfortable because it is easy to move very small amounts to get into the perfect position.
 This is not as easy on models with sled-based designs.

 The B248 has good portability.
 It weighs less than 20 pounds and has a compact design.
 I was able to carry it around pretty easily with one hand by holding onto the backside of the seat.
 If you don’t want to carry it, then rolling it is always an option.
 Either method gives you the ability to easily move the chair around your office.